 Flash Point – Measurement and Prediction

-The Department of Chemical Engineering is housed on the second floor of the CL Wilson Building.
-Chemical Engineering Laboratories and Classrooms are located in the Austin Greaux Chemical Engineering Building.
+The Department of Chemical Engineering is housed on the second floor of the C.L.
+Wilson Building Complex.
+Chemical Engineering Laboratories are located in the Gilchrist Building.